A thermal-kinetic subgrid model for supernova feedback in simulations of galaxy formation: SN feedback model

 \subsubsection{Kicking an arbitrary number of neighbours inside the kernel}

-Consider a system comprising a star particle and $N_{\rm ngb}$ gas neighbours at a certain time-step $\Delta t$.
-The star particle releases kinetic energy $\Delta E_{\rm kin}$.
-The star injects the energy in kinetic form by kicking its gas neighbours (i.e. by modifying their (peculiar) velocities recorded at the beginning of the time-step).
+Consider a system comprising a star particle and $N_{\rm ngb}$ gas neighbours at a certain time-step $\Delta t$ where the star particle releases some energy $\Delta E_{\rm kin}$.
+The star injects this energy in kinetic form by kicking its gas neighbours (i.e. by modifying their (peculiar) velocities recorded at the beginning of the time-step).
 In the reference frame where the star particle is at rest, the total kinetic energy of the system immediately before the feedback event, $E_{\rm kin, tot}$, is

 where $\boldsymbol{v}^\prime_j$ is the velocity relative to the star particle of the $j^{\rm th}$ gas neighbour prior to the kick, $m_j$ is the mass of particle $j$, and the sum is computed from $j=1$ to $N_{\rm ngb}$.
 Immediately after the kinetic feedback, the energy of the system should have increased by $\Delta E_{\rm kin}$ and equation (\ref{eq: E_conservation_before_kick}) becomes